jsliang/pelican-fresh/README.md

 ## Settings

+The Fresh theme supports most built-in global variables of Pelican.
+There are also theme-specific global variables that allow you to add a search bar or hide categories from menu.

 ### Built-in Global Variables

 The theme supports most Pelican built-in global variables, and some of them are listed below.